trevorjhou/Midterm-Exam-Take-Home-Modeling-Portion/README.md

 # Model Workflow

+## 1. Exploratory Data Analysis

+The dataset was first explored to understand its structure and modeling challenges.

+The EDA included:

+- checking dataset shape and data types
+- checking missing values
+- checking duplicate rows
+- comparing train and test distributions
+- exploring categorical variable distributions
+- exploring numerical variable distributions
+- analyzing target class imbalance
+- examining feature distributions by target class
+- reviewing numerical correlations using a heatmap

+The EDA showed that the dataset had no missing values or duplicate rows, but contained several categorical variables requiring encoding.
+The target variable was imbalanced, with only about 11% of observations belonging to the positive class.
+Several numerical variables, such as `contact_time_minutes` and `contact_attempt_count`, were highly right-skewed, while `days_since_prior_contact` contained a special value around 999.
+These observations guided later preprocessing, feature engineering, and model evaluation choices.

-## 1. Data Preparation
+## 2. Data Preparation

-No missing values were found in the dataset, so no imputation was required.
+No imputation was required because no missing values were found.

 Categorical variables were encoded using one-hot encoding, and train/test datasets were aligned after encoding to ensure consistent feature structures.

-Because the target variable was imbalanced (approximately 11% positive class), Stratified 5-Fold Cross-Validation was used throughout the modeling process to preserve label distribution during validation.
+Because the target variable was imbalanced, Stratified 5-Fold Cross-Validation was used throughout the modeling process to preserve label distribution during validation.
+F1 score was used as the primary evaluation metric.

----

-## 2. Feature Engineering
+## 3. Feature Engineering

-Several additional features were created to capture customer interaction behavior and prior contact information more effectively:
+Several additional features were created based on EDA findings:

 - Interaction feature: `contact_time_minutes × contact_attempt_count`
 - Ratio feature: `time_per_attempt`
 - Binary indicator: `has_prior_contact`

-Feature engineering improved the performance of several tree-based models, particularly Random Forest, XGBoost, and LightGBM, indicating that interaction-based behavioral features provided useful predictive information.

----
+These features were designed to capture customer engagement intensity and prior contact information more effectively.

-## 3. Feature Selection
+## 4. Feature Selection

 Feature selection was performed after feature engineering using XGBoost permutation importance.

-The top 20 most important features were selected to reduce lower-importance variables and simplify the feature space.

-Different models responded differently to feature selection.
-XGBoost and CatBoost showed slight performance improvements after feature selection, while LightGBM performed better using the full feature-engineered dataset.
+The top 20 features were selected to reduce lower-importance variables and simplify the feature space.
+XGBoost and CatBoost slightly benefited from feature selection, while LightGBM performed better using the full feature-engineered dataset.

----

-## 4. Baseline Models

-Multiple models were evaluated to capture different patterns in the data:
+## 5. Modeling and Hyperparameter Tuning

+Five baseline models were evaluated:

 - Logistic Regression
 - Random Forest